Lesson Eight

 Examples:

-- There aren't many students in the classroom. (perhaps 4
+• There aren’t many students in the classroom. (perhaps 4 or 5 students)

-- There isn't much food in the refrigerator. ( a small amount
+• There isn’t much food in the refrigerator. ( a small amount of food)

 Any + not, never, or without expresses zero: